 Since 1965, Johnny’s Big Burger has been serving old-fashioned burger and fries, fried chicken sandwiches or honey bun and cream.
 It’s a must-experience during your visit to Clarksville!

 It’ll take a full day to properly explore Clarksville’s new African American Legacy Trail.
-This self-guided downtown walking trail and county drive will lead you to some 20 locations that honor the legacy of African American history.
+This self-guided downtown walking trail and county drive will lead you to 20+ locations that honor the legacy of African American history.
 You’ll be amazed at the significant historic contributions of these Clarksvillians in the areas of athletics, medicine, music, education and more.